StarfallProjects/mkdocs-examples-tests/src/import-macro.md

 # Macros for templating

-If you need reusable page structure, you usually use a template.
-For example, a template allows you to create a single layout, then apply it to all blog pages.

-Macros are useful when you don't want to create a whole new page layout template, but you still want reusable styling, structure, and so on.
+Macros are useful when you want reusable styling, structure, and so on.

 ## Example: Use a macro and YAML file to generate a custom-styled list